calaldees/teachingWorkshops/teacherTraining/profetionalRole.md

 There are plenty of roles that society needs.
 Why would you deliberately ignore what society needs to live your life in your own self indulgent bubble?
-Many students cite: Singer, Game Designer, Actor, Film Director, YouTuber, Steamer as desired occupations.
+Many students cite: Singer, Game Designer, Actor, Film Director, YouTuber, Steamer, Footballer as desired occupations.
 Because that is the only world they know.
 This narrow view is understandable; it's ultimately the failing of adults ability to convey the concept of society to young people.
 We need to stop indulging our young people.
 We risk creating a generation of self-obsessed, wingey, skill-less turnips.